Hernando DeSoto discovers “Rio Grande” the Mississippi River at Leatherman’s Mound in Tunica County.

 June 8 – Tunica County becomes debt-free by setting aside $4 million in escrow.

 June 10 – Treasure Bay Casino closes.

 October 17 – Tunica County is featured on Good Morning America – Growth of Gaming Industry outside of the state of Nevada.

 December 18 – Bally’s Casino re-opens in North Tunica County.

-December 30 - Hampton Inn, Holiday Inn and Key West Inn have opened in Tunica County.
+December 30 – Hampton Inn, Holiday Inn and Key West Inn open in Tunica County.

 February 15 – Sam’s Town announces a $40 million expansion with convention facilities and 350 new hotel rooms, bringing their total to 860 rooms.

 April 8 – Harrah’s Casino opens old Southern Belle—operates two casinos in Tunica.

 June 18 – Horseshoe Casino breaks ground on $60 million expansion including Bluesville, Blues & Legends Hall of Fame Museum, a 300 all-suite hotel and parking garage.